timothymarriott/VRISC/README.md

 | 3           | Int    | Chunk Size   | The size of the chunk to load into memory |

 ### 7 : DIS
-Sets the display mode to the value at the top of the stack.
+Sets the display mode to the value at the top of the stack.\
+Then sets the width and height of the frambuffer to be the next two items on the stack.

 #### Modes
 0 - Text Output (Default)\